TotallyNewGuy/TotallyNewGuy-TotallyNewGuy.github.io/content/authors/admin/_index.md

       - Collaborated with Chicago Transit Authority, funded by the Department of Energy, to address public transportation service reliability issues, employing machine learning algorithms for bus scheduling.
       - Established a cloud computing platform using Flask, Cloud Task and Cloud Functions in Google Cloud Platform to store and continuously update real-time data, including bus coordinates, speed, and arrival time.
       - Utilized Data Frame Algebra in Pandas to merge real-time data and calculate service reliability metrics such as load balancing, waiting time, and cycle time.
 Updated bus scheduling strategy every minute, and offered an interactive interface for experts to evaluate scheduling strategy in real-time using React.js.
       - Successfully ran the system on the smartphones of three researchers and dozens of dispatchers for two months, collecting over 10k high-quality data points to improve machine learning performance.
-The standard deviation of loads in the morning and afternoon was reduced by 8.1% and 18.3%, respectively.

   - position: Research Talk
     company_name: Northeastern University